schuler-robotics/ultrasonic-rangefinder/README.md

 Motivation
 ----------
-A trend in the development of electromechanical-software systems is to build prototypes using low cost digital microcontrollers in place of multiple single purpose integrated circuits.
-This project shows by example how the functionality of these systems may be increased, and development time, cost, and complexity reduced, by augmenting microcontrollers with simple analog circuits.
-The microcontroller in this design is a Raspberry Pi Pico.
+A trend in the development of electromechanical-software systems is building prototypes from low cost digital microcontrollers in place of multiple single purpose integrated circuits.
+Functionality of these systems may be increased, and development time, cost, and complexity reduced, by augmenting microcontrollers with simple analog circuits.
+The microcontroller in this design is a Raspberry Pi Pico, and the application is an ultrasonic distance rangefinder.

-A second-- more personal-- motivation is the author's desire to build a backyard-scale positioning system to control an antonymous lawn mower.
-There are downsides to having your mowers children grow up and move out.
+A second-- more personal-- motivation is the author's desire to build a backyard-scale positioning system to control an autonomous lawn mower.
+There are downsides to having your ~~mowers~~ children grow up and move out.

-Figure (1) shows an analog inductive switcher (boost converter), minus the Pico used for clocking, using just 4 devices and 160 mm^2 of board space.
+Figure (1) shows an analog inductive switcher (boost converter), minus the Pico for clocking, using just a transistor, diode, capacitor, and a hand wound inductor.

 <p float="left">
 <img src="https://github.com/schuler-robotics/ultrasonic-rangefinder/blob/master/images/fig01-tx-01-sw-03.jpg" width="300" />